|Quick Facts: Financial Examiners|

 Financial examiners typically need a bachelor’s degree that includes some coursework in accounting.
 Entry-level examiners are trained on the job by senior examiners.

-Employment of financial examiners is projected to grow 10 percent from 2014 to 2024, faster than the average for all occupations.
-New regulations will likely create a need for more examiners, especially in financial institutions.
+Employment of financial examiners is projected to grow 10 percent from 2016 to 2026, faster than the average for all occupations.
+Financial examiners will be in demand as financial institutions seek help with federal regulatory compliance.

 Explore resources for employment and wages by state and area for financial examiners.